 The project management team will be established and will coordinate with the various stakeholders.
-It will consist of Project Manager (referred to as Project Coordinator in the original project proposal with the donor), a Site Engineer (or civil engineer), and a project assistant.
+It will consist of Project Manager, a Project Coordinator, a site Engineer, and a project assistant.
 Furthermore, the project will include having professional companies to operate and maintain the facility.